Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 The uniqueness of the representation $[\lambda , n,x]$ for any given element of $\Lb _\gamma $ only stands after one chooses to represent $\gamma $ as $[n,x]$, so all of the above operations must still be shown not to depend on the choice of representatives.
-Let us therefore verify this, at least in the stickier case, which is \lbldeq StickyPoint In the statement of our task it is, of course, implicit that and the hypothesis implies that there are $a$ and $a'$ in $A$, such that
+Let us therefore verify this, at least in the stickier case, which is \lbldeq StickyPoint